-The purpose of this policy is to ensure users are aware of the controls and methods the Council has put in place to manage the use of AI.
-Users are expected to comply with the policy to ensure that AI tools are used appropriately.
-There are a number of other relevant policies which this links with, including the Corporate Data Protection, Information Security, ICT Acceptable Use and the Freedom of Information Policy.
+The purpose of this policy is to ensure users are aware of the controls and methods the Council has put in place to manage the use of Al. Users are expected to comply with the policy to ensure that Al tools are used appropriately.
+There are a number of other relevant Information Security policies which this links with here.
 This policy is supplementary to existing policies and should be read in conjunction with them.